The Grim Adventures of Billy & Mandy: Home media

 The first season was first released on DVD by Warner Home Video on September 18, 2007.
-Collection 2 released February 11, 2010, in Australia and New Zealand and contains the next 13 episodes in the series.
+Collection 2 was released on February 11, 2010, in Australia and New Zealand, and contains the next 13 episodes in the series.

-The entire series is available on iTunes and Amazon Prime in six volumes, with the exceptions of Billy & Mandy Save Christmas, Billy & Mandy's Big Boogey Adventure, and Underfist: Halloween Bash.
+The entire series is available on the iTunes Store and Amazon Prime in six volumes, with the exceptions of Billy & Mandy Save Christmas, Billy & Mandy's Big Boogey Adventure, and Underfist: Halloween Bash.

 On January 1, 2021, The Grim Adventures of Billy & Mandy was added to HBO Max in United States.